evanfrawley/idyll-lang.github.io/docs/configuration-and-styles.md

 The scroll layout leaves more space for a fixed element, and adds margins between text sections, making it easy to trigger events when a certain section enters the viewport.

 ![scroll](images/scroll.gif)

+See https://github.com/idyll-lang/idyll/blob/master/examples/scroll/index.idl for example usage of the scroll layout.

 ### Themes